 Cold calling in real estate needs focus.
 You can’t call someone and then just start thinking about something else.
 While on a call, you need to stay focused and listen carefully to what the prospect is saying.
 This way they will feel more respected and will open up to you.

-Rejections happen and sometimes it can be more insulting than a normal no. The prospects have all rights to be mad at the call agents as they are interrupting their daily routine.
+Rejections happen and sometimes it can be more insulting than a normal no. The prospects have all the right to be mad at the call agents as they are interrupting their daily routine.

 However, this shouldn’t stop you from going on and making the next call.
 Remember, rejections are part of the process.
 So don’t let any wrong conversation defeat you mentally.

-These were the top 12 cold calling mistakes that most of the investors and wholesalers make.
+These were the top 12 cold-calling mistakes that most investors and wholesalers make.
 Stop making these mistakes to boost the chances of getting more leads using cold calling in real estate.